asherchok/fortran-multiplicity-calculator/README.md

   <p><em>FORTRAN compiler error message for Problem 2.10</em></p>
 </div>

-But the error is likely due to the fact that `50!` is a very large factorial number, and it exceeds the capacity of the integer variable, resulting in a floating-point error message.
+The error is likely due to the fact that `50!` is a very large factorial number, and it exceeds the capacity of the integer variable, resulting in a floating-point error message.

 # Fixes?
 If anyone can find a solution to this problem, please feel free to submit a pull request.